cooperativa-tech/minhocovid19/README.md

 To get started run `bin/setup`.
 This script sets up the `node` environment with `asdf` and install all dependencies.

 Before starting your adventure, you need an API key for Airtable.
 You can get those from our Keybase or a Cooperativa developer.
-Add that variable to the `.envrc` file.
+Add that variable to the `.env` file.
 That file is not checked by `git` and is created during the `bin/setup` script.

 The environment variables are loaded in our `bin/scripts`.
 You can use something like `direnv` for that but it's not needed.
-Our scripts handle loading the `.envrc` file always.
+Our scripts handle loading the `.env` file always.

 After that, just run `bin/server` and go for it!